makerdao/lockstake/README.md

 ## 6. StakingRewards

-The LSE uses a Maker modified [version](https://github.com/makerdao/endgame-toolkit/blob/master/README.md#stakingrewards) of the Synthetix Staking Reward as the farm for distributing NST to stakers.
+The LSE uses a Maker modified [version](https://github.com/makerdao/endgame-toolkit/blob/master/README.md#stakingrewards) of the Synthetix Staking Reward as the farm for distributing USDS to stakers.

 For compatibility with the SBE, the assumption is that the duration of each farming distribution (`farm.rewardsDuration`) is similar to the flapper's cooldown period (`flap.hop`).
 This in practice divides the overall farming reward distribution to a set of smaller non overlapping distributions.
 It also allows for periods where there is no distribution at all.